sourcegraph/learn/posts/learning-react-concepts-with-sourcegraph.md

 React, also known as ReactJS or React.js, is a popular front-end JavaScript library that helps developers build user interfaces.

 There are many ways to learn React, including via the [official Learn React docs](https://beta.reactjs.org/learn).
-In this tutorial, we will support you in beginning to learn this library through using [Sourcegraph](https://sourcegraph.com) to delve into foundational concepts that are crucial to being able to implement React effectively.
+In this tutorial, we will support you in beginning to learn this library through using [Sourcegraph](https://sourcegraph.com).
+Sourcegraph enables you to search across open source code written in React so that you can delve into foundational concepts that are crucial to being able to implement React effectively.

 We’ll be using [Sourcegraph Cloud](https://sourcegraph.com) throughout this tutorial, which you don’t need an account to use.
 If you would like to [create an account](https://learn.sourcegraph.com/how-to-create-a-sourcegraph-cloud-account) to save your search history or learn more about the tool, feel free to review our [Sourcegraph Cloud tutorials and videos](https://learn.sourcegraph.com/tags/sourcegraph-cloud).